different-ai/file-organizer-2000/README.md

 # AI File Organizer 2000

 This is an Obsidian Plugin that uses AI to help you keep your files organized.
 It tags, renames, and moves files to the most appropriate folders in your vault.
-You'll also be able to transcribe audios, to have your images annotated, and to create AI templates.
+You'll also be able to have your images annotated, and to create AI templates.

 ### Features